 - Next generation LASIK platform that measures the eye inside and out to enable highly precise personalized vision correction

 - Only available LASIK platform indicated for monovision LASIK in presbyopic myopic patients

 VISX Star S4™

 The VISX Star S4™ IR Excimer Laser System.
 This laser platform allows our surgeons to reshape the cornea with unrivaled precision and accuracy, guided by the detailed map of the eye created by the iDESIGN WaveScan WaveFront™ System prior to surgery.
 The result is the safest, most effective form of laser vision correction available.

 Wondering if the life-changing effects of LASIK could be right for you?
-Schedule a LASIK consultation at Huffman & Huffman, P.S.C. in Somerset, KY today!
+Schedule a LASIK consultation at Huffman & Huffman, P.S.C. in Lexington, KY today!